 Revenues.
 Total revenues decreased \$240.5 million, or 46.5%, to \$277.0 million for the first half of 2015 as compared to the first half of 2014.
-Oil revenues decreased \$166.5 million, or 46.8%, NGLs revenues decreased \$2.1 million, or 62.4%, natural gas revenues decreased \$50.8 million, or 42.5%, and other revenues increased \$2.1 million.
+Oil revenues decreased \$166.5 million, or 46.8%, NGLs revenues decreased \$25.3 million, or 62.4%, natural gas revenues decreased \$50.8 million, or 42.5%, and other revenues increased \$2.1 million.
 The decrease in oil revenues was attributable to a 49.8% decrease in the average realized sales price to \$49.86 per barrel for the first half of 2015 from \$99.26 per barrel for the first half of 2014, partially offset by a 6.0% increase in sales volumes.
 The decrease in NGLs revenues was attributable to a 54.1% decrease in the average realized sales price to \$17.94 per barrel for the first half of 2015 from \$39.11 per barrel for the first half of 2014 and a decrease of 18.0% in sales volumes.
 The decrease in natural gas revenues resulted from a 40.2% decrease in the average realized natural gas sales price to \$2.88 per Mcf for the first half of 2015 from \$4.82 per Mcf for the first half of 2014 and from a decrease of 3.8% in sales volumes.
-We experienced increases in production from acquisitions at the Neptune field and the Fairway field, the Ship Shoal 349 field (Mahogany) and from Mississippi Canyon 506 field (Wrigley), which had deferred production the first half of 2014 as a result of maintenance at the host platform.
-Production was negatively impacted for all commodities from natural production declines and production deferrals were attributable to third-party pipeline outages, operational issues, and maintenance.
-We estimate production deferrals were 1.2 MMBO decrease in attributable to third-party pipeline outages, operational issues, and maintenance.
-We estimate production deferrals were 1.2 MMBO during both the first half of 2015 and the first half of 2014, which occurred at multiple locations.
+We experienced increases in production from acquisitions at the Neptune field and the Fairway field, the Ship Shoal 349 field (Mahogany) and from Mississippi Canyon 506 field (Wrigley), which had deferred production in the first half of 2014 as a result of maintenance at the host platform.
+Production was negatively impacted for all commodities from natural production declines and production deferrals affecting various fields.
+Production deferrals were attributable to third-party pipeline outages, operational issues, and maintenance.
+We estimate production deferrals were 1.2 MMBoe during both the first half of 2015 and the first half of 2014, which occurred at multiple locations.